GoogleCloudPlatform/gatekeeper-securitycenter/README.md

 following resources:

 -   a Kubernetes cluster, for instance a Google Kubernetes Engine (GKE) cluster
--   Policy Controller or OPA Gatekeeper installed in the Kubernetes cluster
+-   OPA Gatekeeper installed in the Kubernetes cluster
 -   a Security Command Center source
 -   a Google service account with the
     [Security Center Findings Editor](https://cloud.google.com/security-command-center/docs/access-control)